mindsdb/mindsdb/docs/website/docs/ComparsionWithOtherLibraries.md

 del test_data['rental_price']
 ```

-Now we will check which type of model should be built.
-We will be going with simple linear regression.
+### Building the model

+Now we will build the actual models to train on the training dataset and run some predictions on the testing dataset.
+For the purpose of this example, we'll build a simple linear regression with both Tensorflow and Sklearn, in order to keep the code to a minimum.

-### Tensorflow
+#### Tensorflow

 ```python
 # placeholders for input data and label